mingdeyu/DGP/README.md

     - linking GP emulators of deterministic individual computer models;
     - linking GP and DGP emulators of deterministic individual computer models;
 * Multi-core predictions from GP, DGP, and Linked (D)GP emulators;
-* Leave-One-Out (LOO) cross validations for GP and DGP emulators.
+* Fast Leave-One-Out (LOO) cross validations for GP and DGP emulators.

 ## For R users
 The `R` interface to the package is available at [`dgpsi-R`](https://github.com/mingdeyu/dgpsi-R).